rbohl/liferay-docs/en/developer/customization/articles/50-liferay-forms/03-creating-form-storage-adapters.markdown

 Put form record retrieval logic in the `get` method.

-The `get` method takes a `DDMStorageAdapterGetRequest`.The interface demands that you return a `DDMStorageAdapterGetResponse` and handle `StorageException`s.
+The `get` method takes a `DDMStorageAdapterGetRequest`.
+The interface demands that you return a `DDMStorageAdapterGetResponse` and handle `StorageException`s.